kartikbadesara/Macroeconomic-Forecasting-with-Classical-Time-Series-Models/README.md

 - H1: VAR is significantly more accurate
 - Rejection threshold: p-value < 0.05

 A negative DM statistic means the VAR has lower forecast loss than the Random Walk.
-Results are saved to outputs/diebold_mariano_results.csv.

 ---